pandevatsal/numpyoperations/README.md

-You should read the files in the repository in the following order
+You should read the files in the repository in the following order:

 1. ArrayCreation
 2. ArrayBasics